 Yes, we did feel uncomfortable, although it’s clear by the victim list that Americans weren’t the intended primary target.
 And of course, we understood that no country or people are at their very best right after a national disaster.
 Strain and anxiety take their toll.
 As I mentioned, we considered going home, but I remembered a conversation that I’d had years ago with a woman in the Cotswolds who owned a farm we’d hoped to visit.

 Unfortunately, Foot-and-mouth Disease had just struck.
 She and I talked on the phone, and cried together, as she told me of a farmer who’d committed suicide after having to exterminate his entire herd of cattle, which were descended from a breed the family had nurtured for generations.
 I’ll never forget what she said to me: “Everyone thinks that by canceling their vacations, they’re reducing our stress.
-But the honest truth is, the financial loss of tourism is putting the nail in the coffins of our farms.
+But the honest truth is, the financial loss of tourism is putting the final nails in the coffins of our farms.
 We still have animals unaffected by the disease, so please come visit.”
-And we did; and were received gratefully by everyone.
+And we did — and were received gratefully by everyone.

 The same thing happened in Istanbul.
 At almost every single restaurant, hotel, or store we visited, owners came out to shake our hands and thank us for being brave enough to stay.
 Many tried to give us free meals and gifts as an apology for the situation.
 Sometimes the entire staff sat down at the table to talk with us.
 All spoke of the past year’s devastating loss of tourism, which is key to the Turkish economy.
 And in truth, we witnessed abject poverty when walking the backstreets of the city.